Skip to main content

 Balance Sheet zero balance correction

-Consolidated Balance Sheet reports apply the same automatic zero balance correction as entity-level reports.
-When the organisation's Balance Sheet validation passes, a Monitr mapping – Result Carried Forward row appears under the Result Carried Forward line in the consolidated Balance Sheet.
+Consolidated Balance Sheet reports apply an automatic zero balance correction — but only when the Balance Sheet validations of all underlying entities pass.
+When they do, a Monitr mapping – Result Carried Forward row appears under the Result Carried Forward line in the consolidated Balance Sheet.
 This entry offsets the Total Balance Sheet total to zero, confirming that the consolidated assets balance against consolidated liabilities plus equity.

 The correction is applied automatically — no action is required.
-If it does not appear despite validations passing, check that both Total Balance Sheet and Result Carried Forward are configured as Report Anchors in the organisation's reporting structure.
+If it does not appear, check that all individual entity Balance Sheet validations pass and that both Total Balance Sheet and Result Carried Forward are configured as Report Anchors in the organisation's reporting structure.

 For the full explanation of how the correction works, see Automatic zero balance correction.